tammet/gkc/README.md

 <https://github.com/tammet/gkc/releases/tag/v0.7.0>

-For non-casc purposes it is recommended to use the version 0.6 with compiled binaries for Linux, Windows and OS X (maxOS):
+For non-casc purposes it is recommended to use the version 0.6 with compiled binaries for Linux, Windows and macOS:

 <https://github.com/tammet/gkc/releases/tag/v0.6.0>